madelyneriksen/topix/README.md

 Topix
 =======

-A functional microframework to use Redis streams as infinite generators in Python.
+A functional microframework to use Redis streams in Python.

 ## Quickstart 🚀